CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/advanced/install-gateway.md

 ### Configure Web Site Bindings

-Cortex Gateway can be configured to use HTTPS or HTTP.
-TODO: Do we still want to support both?
+Cortex Gateway should be configured to use HTTPS:

-#### Configure Web Site to use HTTPS

-The steps to configure Cortex Gateway to use HTTPS are:

 1. Ensure an appropriate SSL certificate is installed on the server hosting Gateway.
 For SSL certificate requirements, including details of how to generate and import the certificate, please see section 3.4 SSL Requirements.
 TODO link